 As one of The Harris Law Firm’s most experienced family law attorneys, Attorney Margaret "Peggy" Walker brings with her a level of insight and understanding that is difficult to match.
 She has been practicing family law for 40 years, and in addition to the years she spent as a law professor at the University of Denver’s Sturm College of Law.
 Ms. Walker has also developed a rare combination of legal acumen and emotional understanding that benefits each of her clients.
 She has experience as a social worker, and is trained to help separated families, including grandparents, learn new ways to be families.
-In addition to being a Colorado family law attorney, a mediator, and a collaborative lawyer, Margaret Walker is also the firm’s pro bono coordinator and helps ensure that low income individuals understand their legal rights and options according to Colorado law.
+In addition to being a Colorado family law attorney, a mediator, and a collaborative lawyer, Margaret Walker is also the Director of The Harris Law Firm’s Self Represented Resource Center where she helps litigants write their pleadings and prepare for court.
+Additionally she is the firm’s pro bono coordinator and helps ensure that low income individuals understand their legal rights and options according to Colorado law.

 Her current practice at The Harris Law Firm specializes in: